 Now that DOCSIS 3.1 has been out for a few years, it’s becoming more clear how this latest-generation cable modem specification is changing the multiple-system operator (MSO) market.
 Mainly, of course, the technology allows cable MSOs to to deliver gigabit broadband using existing hybrid fiber-coaxial (HFC) infrastructure with relatively minimal upgrade investment.
-Here are two ways that’s playing out in the marketplace.
+Here’s how that’s playing out in the marketplace.

 Oddly enough, enthusiasm around DOCSIS 3.1 is more muted than it was for 3.0, given that it’s a major upgrade involving changes that enable 10 times increase in bandwidth.
 Perhaps not with that much fanfare, however, this capability is nonetheless allowing cable MSOs to expand up-market with sophisticated business and residential services.
 Support for up to 10 Gbit/s downstream and 1 Gbit/s upstream open up some some pretty interesting business opportunities, such as cloud-based services, enterprise software-as-a-service (SaaS), high-bandwidth branch access to data centers, and over-the-top (OTT) managed services to remote locations.